 Is There Treatment for Hallucinogen Addiction?

-Counseling and therapies play an important role in hallucinogen treatment and there are many types of therapy that will help with the cognitive, social, familial, and behavioral aspects of the addiction.
-Maintaining sobriety, changing thought patterns, and coping with the addiction to hallucinogens as well as other substances is a long term process.
-After care services, group therapies, family counseling, and 12- step meetings can augment the formal treatment strategy.
+Counseling and therapies play an important role in hallucinogen treatment and many types of therapy will help with the cognitive, social, familial and behavioral aspects of the addiction.
+Maintaining sobriety, changing thought patterns, and coping with the addiction to hallucinogens as well as other substances is a long-term process.

 the Take-Away